 WHAT JOHN WOO IS TO ACTION MOVIES, PETER JACKSON IS TO THE HORROR FILM.
 ENOUGH SAID.

 Fan-forced-tastic page buddy, I also am a big time Zombie freak, though I’m fussy and only like the good stuff (Night, Dawn, ED series and this guy!)

-I had the pleasure of seeing Braindead on the big screen and is often replayed at our local cult cinema here in Canberra, I have been to see it about 10 times and surely you must stoke on a New Zeland accent squeezing out “Necrophiliac”.
+I had the pleasure of seeing Braindead on the big screen and is often replayed at our local cult cinema here in Canberra, I have been to see it about 10 times and surely you must stoke on a New Zealand accent squeezing out “Necrophiliac”.

 I just wanted to add that on top of the more bizarre films Mr Jackson has given us, he also had a big hand in “Heavenly Creatures”, a film based on a true story, set in the 60’s (If I remember correctly), and tells of two young girls and their intense friendship.
-I don’t want to tell you much about it as the film is REALLY good – while we are all here to celebrate the genre, this is superior filmmaking – trust me – you’ll see.
+I don’t want to tell you much about it as the film is REALLY good – while we are all here to celebrate the genre, this superior filmmaking – trust me – you’ll see.